Javadyakuza/TIP3-Docs/Docs/Concepts/UpgradableContracts.md

 </details>

-Now lets discuss its additional functions and vars which are as follows:
+Now, let's delve into the additional functions and variables of the  `TokenWalletUpgradeable`  contract, which are as follows:

-- upgrade
+-  `upgrade`
-- acceptUpgrade
+-  `acceptUpgrade`
-- onCodeUpgrade
+-  `onCodeUpgrade`
-- platformCode
+-  `platformCode`
-- version
+-  `version`

+---

 ####  upgrade  and  acceptUpgrade

-This function will send a request on upgrading to the token root contract and then when the root contract confirmed it and updated its state relevant to that data the `acceptUpgrade` will be called.
+The  `upgrade`  function calls the `requestUpgradeWallet` on the token root contract.
+Once the root contract confirms that the `msg.sender` is the valid sender, the  `acceptUpgrade`  function is called on `TokenWalletUpgradable` contract accordingly.

-`acceptUpgrade` contract then sets the new code of the contract using the same approach used in the `TokenWalletUPlatform` and calls the `onCodeUpgrade` function.
+The  `acceptUpgrade`  function then sets the new code of the contract using the same approach as the  `TokenWalletPlatform`  and invokes the  `onCodeUpgrade`  function.

+---

 ####  onCodeUpgrade

-At this stage the contract code has been updated and its time to update the variable which this function will take care of that.
+At this stage, the contract code has been updated and it is time to update the state of the contract.
+The  `onCodeUpgrade`  function takes care of this task.

-Inside of the onCodeUpgrade function the old storage and state of the contract will be terminated using `tvm.resetStorage` to set the value of the old variables into their default value. after that the passed input which is a converted encoded builder cell will be converted to a `TVMSlice` type variable using `TVMCell.toSlice` method and its stored encoded data will be decoded using the `TVMSlice.decode` method and the decoded data will be stored in in the variables with their related data types.
+Within the  `onCodeUpgrade`  function, the old storage and state of the contract are terminated using  `tvm.resetStorage`  to set the value of the old variables to their default values.

+Next, the passed input, which is a converted encoded builder to a cell, is converted to a  `TVMSlice`  type variable using the  `TVMCell.toSlice`  method.
+The stored encoded data in the  `TVMSlice`  is then decoded using the  `TVMSlice.decode`  method, and the decoded data is stored in the variables with their respective data types.

-the reason to do that is in case is a new state variable is added to the contract code, it must be initialized with an arbitrary value.
-Notice that this arbitrary value is decoded in the passed as the input to the onCodeUpgrade function But in our case the `tokenWalletUpgradable` and `TokenWalletPlatform` are immutable contracts so we don't ever encounter that case.
+This process ensures that if a new state variable is added to the contract code, it will be initialized with an desired value.
+It is important to note that this desired value is decoded and passed as input to the  `onCodeUpgrade`  function.
+However, in the case of the  `tokenWalletUpgradable`  and  `TokenWalletPlatform`  contracts, which are immutable, this scenario is not encountered.

+---

 ####  platformCode

-A variable with the cell type that stores the code of the old `TokenRootPlatform` contract code.
-The platform contract stores a cell which is the contract contract code derived using `tvm.code` right before setting the new code of the contract, so the stored code will be the platform contract code and not the token wallet upgradable.
+This variable stores the cell type that holds the code of the old  `TokenRootPlatform`  contract.
+The platform contract stores a cell, which is the contract code obtained using  `tvm.code`  right before setting the new code of the contract.
+Therefore, the stored code represents the platform contract code, not the token wallet upgradeable code.

+---

 ####  version

-Version of the current token wallet code.
+This variable represents the version of the current token wallet code.

+---

 ## Token Root Upgradable

-The `TokenRootUpgradable` has the same functionality in terms of the fungibility as the normal token root contract.
-It also implements the new features related to the upgradeability of the TokenWallet and itself(TokenRootUpgradable), we will talk about these these features but before that lets take a look at its contract code.
+The  `TokenRootUpgradable`  contract provides the same functionality as the standard token root contract in terms of fungibility.
+However, it also incorporates additional features related to the upgradeability of both the TokenWallet and itself ( `TokenRootUpgradable` ).
+We will delve into these features shortly, but first, let's examine its contract code.

 <details>
 <summary> show code</summary>